fwmarkcheung/spring-rest-pipeline-example/README.md

 * The project is built with Maven
 * The OpenShift projects that represent the Application's lifecycle stages are of the naming format: `<app-name>-dev`, `<app-name>-stage`, `<app-name>-prod`.

-This pipeline defaults to use our [Spring Boot Demo App](https://github.com/redhat-cop/spring-rest).

 ## Bill of Materials

 * One or Two OpenShift Container Platform Clusters